Ligue des droits de l'Hommes (LdH)

 Other Anti-Israel Activities

-- In June 2017, LDH cosigned a statement published by FIDH that supports a Palestinian “right of return,” which, if implemented, would effectually mean the elimination of Israel as the nation state of the Jewish people.
-The statement also accuses Israel of “war crimes and crimes against humanity” and argues that “settlement and its associated regime” are “features of colonization and apartheid in violation of the principles of international law.”
+- In June 2017, LDH was a signatory on a statement published by International Federation of Human Rights (FIDH) that supported a Palestinian “right of return,” which, if implemented, would effectually mean the elimination of Israel as the nation state of the Jewish people.
+The statement accused Israel of “war crimes and crimes against humanity” and argued that “settlement and its associated regime” are “features of colonization and apartheid in violation of the principles of international law.”

 - Supported the campaign to free the Palestinian terrorist Marwan Barghouthi “and all Palestinian prisoners,” omitting the violence that leads to the arrests and convictions.
 Barghouti has been referred to as the “chief of staff of the Intifada” for his role in attacks during the violence in the early 2000s.
 The petition claims that “the detention of prisoners aims to destroy the social and national structure of the Palestinian people.”